18.1 Sick Leave Defined

 18.10.1 Workers Compensation

 Where an employee is injured at work the provisions of The Workers' Compensation Act, 2013 will apply.

 18.10.2 Injury Pay Provisions

-An employee who is injured at work and is required to leave for treatment or is sent home by a supervisor or attending physician as a result of such injury shall receive payment for the remainder of the shift.
-An employee who has received payment under this section shall receive pay for time necessarily spent for further medical treatment of the injury during regularly scheduled working hours, subsequent to the day of the accident.
+An employee who is injured at work and is unable to fulfill their regular work duties, should seek medical attention as soon as possible, where required.
+The employee will have the medical provider complete the Employer Injured Worker Assessment (IWA) and return to their supervisor.
+The employee shall receive payment for the remainder of the shift.
+An employee who has received payment under this section shall receive pay for time necessarily spent for further medical treatment of the injury during regularly scheduled working hours, subsequent to the day of the injury.

-Transportation to the nearest physician, or to hospital or home will be provided at the expense of the Employer for employees incapable of using their normal form of transportation except when compensated for transportation by a third party.
+Transportation to the nearest medical provider, or to hospital or home will be provided at the expense of the Employer for employees incapable of using their normal form of transportation except when compensated for transportation by a third party.